Located in Woodstock, Vermont.

 This Is Your Life

-Now visualize a strip of recording tape … no reels … just one straight strip … reaching backward and forward through space … racing past the recording head of your life.
+Now visualize a strip of recording tape … no reels … just one straight strip … reaching backward and forward through space … racing past the recording head (your memory) of your life.
 Since we can’t go back in time, there’s no rewind button on this recorder.
 Perhaps for our own good, we don’t know how far this strip of recording tape extends toward the time of our death.
 We say we’d like to know, but would we really?
 Anyway, there’s no fast forward either.

 It smells alive when it rains.
 Earth long dry and trees parched from the summer sun seem to inhale the rain and exhale a scent so intoxicating I will stand outside in a downpour just to breathe it in.